NuttyLogic/BSBolt/docs/align.md

   -F2 File     path to fastq 2 [null]
   -O File      output Prefix
   -OT Int      number of bam output threads [1]
-  -DB File     path to BSBolt database
+  -DB File     path to bsbolt database
   -R Str       read group header line such as '@RG ID:foo SM:bar' [null] -H Str       insert STR to header if it starts with @; or insert lines in FILE [null] -XA Int,Int  if there are <INT hits with score >80 percent of the max score, output all in XA [100,200]